-GetYourGet is a nonprofit educational website, founded in partnership with the Boston Agunah Taskforce.
-Created by Layah Kranz Lipsker, with support from the Hadassah-Brandeis Institute Project on Gender, Culture, Religion and the Law, the site is designed to educate and support Jewish women seeking a Get, or Jewish divorce.
+GetYourGet is the nonprofit educational website of the Boston Agunah Taskforce.
+Created by Layah Kranz Lipsker and Dr. Rochel Levmore, the site is designed to educate and support men and women seeking a Get, or Jewish divorce.

 Layah Kranz Lipsker

 Layah Kranz Lipsker is the director of the Boston Agunah Taskforce and creator of getyourget.com.
 A seasoned Jewish educator and mother of six, Layah is interested in the ways in which religious observance impacts the lives of women.
 Her journey as a Hassidic feminist led her to her current position as a Research Associate for the Hadassah-Brandeis Institute.
 Layah teaches for Hebrew College's Learning Circles and serves as scholar in residence for Chevra Ahavas Yisroel.
 Lipsker splits her time between Swampscott, MA and Brooklyn, NY.

 Getyourget.com was the brainchild of her father, Rabbi Yankel Kranz, of blessed memory, a physical and spiritual giant, who once spoke to her of his desire to educate women about the get process.
 Lipsker remembers that long before the Internet, her father said that he wanted to create a “Bumper sticker campaign that he would call "GetYourGet.”

 Rabbi Aryeh (Robert) Klapper